 Are You Deficient?

-It is easy to test for vitamin D status with a simple blood test that your healthcare provider can order and you can get done in a standard laboratory.
+It is easy to test for vitamin D deficiency with a simple blood test that your healthcare provider can order and you can get done in a standard laboratory.
 If your levels are below optimal, you may need supplemental vitamin D. In that case, you and your healthcare provider can decide on the supplement that is best for you.
 It could be that a Vitamin D patch with Calcium or Vitamin K2 may be your best option.

 Vitamin D Supplements